UCB-INFO-PYTHON/MIDS_python_showcase/README.md

 1. [Awesome Baby Names](https://ucb-info-python.github.io/awesome-baby-names/)
 *by Tim Chen*
 [code](https://github.com/UCB-INFO-PYTHON/awesome-baby-names)
 - Reason for selection: "Tim's project is a very practical and entertaining use of OOP merged with data science. it is also one of our first examples of code packaged in a clearly organized way for disrtibution and maintenance.
-The architeture ad modularity of hte code makes it very readable and easy to understand, very professional" Prof. Kleemann
+The architeture ad modularity of hte code makes it very readable and easy to understand, very professional."
+Prof. Kleemann

 ## Fall 2018